michielbdejong/plandoc/README.md

 Easily locate and manipulate [RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework) Documents on [Solid](https://solidproject.org) Pods.

 One challenge when writing Solid apps is to make sure that the [Documents](https://solidproject.org/for-developers/apps/first-app/2-understanding-solid) you need actually exist before reading from or writing to them.
-For example, if you want to [track notes](https://solidproject.org/for-developers/apps/first-app/4-data-model), you will have to check whether a notes Document can be found from the user's Public Type Index, and if not present, you will have to create one first.
+For example, if you want to [track notes](https://solidproject.org/for-developers/apps/first-app/4-data-model), you will have to check whether a notes Document can be found from the user's Public Type Index, and if it is not present yet, you will have to create one first.

-Plandoc makes this a breeze: you describe the expect route to a Document once, and then call a single function to initialise that Document.
+Plandoc makes this a breeze: you describe the expected route to a Document once, and then call a single function to initialise that Document and all the Documents required to get to it.

-Plandoc wraps and exposes [Tripledoc](https://vincenttunru.gitlab.io/tripledoc/), and is recommended to be used in combination with the package [rdf-namespaces](https://www.npmjs.com/package/rdf-namespaces).
+Plandoc wraps and exposes [Tripledoc](https://vincenttunru.gitlab.io/tripledoc/), and works well in combination with the package [rdf-namespaces](https://www.npmjs.com/package/rdf-namespaces).

 ## Installation